There is no doubt you want to reach your goals.

 There are a number of ways how you can get the motivation back when you don’t feel as enthusiastic to proceed further.

-You can pump yourself up by reading about people that inspire you and see how they’ve managed to accomplish what looked impossible at the moment.
+You can pump yourself up by reading about people that inspire you and see how they’ve managed to accomplish what seemed impossible at the moment.

 You can also read books about the subject of your goal, and try to get some ideas from there, as well.